 By making these changes, you're helping your heart and your whole well-being, leading to a healthier you.

-Now that you have learned more about normal and abnormal heartbeats, you can better monitor your heart health.
-If you experience any unusual symptoms, remember Dr. Karthigesan and his team are ready to help.
+Now that you understand more about normal and abnormal heartbeats, you can better monitor your heart health.
+If you experience any unusual symptoms, remember that help is available.

 To determine if your heart rhythm is normal, observe the following indicators: